djkormo/katacoda-scenarios/kubernetes-cka-part2/step5.md

 CHECK

-**3.Create a pod named nginx-pod-master-tolerations using image nginx:1.18.0 on port 80.Deploy pod only on master node.
+**3.Create a pod named nginx-pod-master-tolerations using image nginx:1.18.0 on port 80.
+Deploy pod only on master node.
 Use taints,tolerations and node selector.**